 Relevant Nonfinancial Relationship: Volunteer member of Parkinson Voice Project’s Board of Directors

-Relevant Financial Relationship: Jennifer receives a salary as an employee of Parkinson Voice Project.
+Relevant Financial Relationship: Receives a salary as an employee of Parkinson Voice Project.

 Relevant Nonfinancial Relationship: None.

 Gwen Nolan is the Grant Development Officer and a Speech-Language Pathologist at Parkinson Voice Project.
 Gwen joined Parkinson Voice Project in June of 2020.
 She has over 19 years of experience evaluating and treating adult neurogenic communication and swallowing disorders.
 During her tenure as an Assistant Clinical Professor at the University of Missouri, she developed deep admiration for the resilience and spirit of her patients with Parkinson’s and discovered a passion for helping them recover and maintain their speech and voice.
 Gwen oversees a robust grant program that aims to train speech-language pathologists and graduate students worldwide to conduct SPEAK OUT!
 Therapy at their clinics and universities.
 She also serves as a clinical resource and mentor for SPEAK OUT!
 Providers and presents educational offerings.